Stuck in Status Quo

 The need to be in control often stems from trust issues.
 You feel as though no one can do as good a job as you.
-In order for your business to grow, trusting people to work on projects or deliver what’s needed in a timely manner without micromanaging, actually encourages them to perform well.
+In order for your accounting firm to grow, trusting people to work on projects or deliver what’s needed in a timely manner without micromanaging, actually encourages them to perform well.

 Avoid the Rut and Create Your Own Path

 Risk aversion can hold back growth.
 If you continue doing what you have always done, you are not being effective in your accounting firm.
 As you practice taking steps to reduce your fear of making mistakes, you’ll find yourself stepping up to strategically grow your firm.

 The biggest challenge in overcoming risk aversion is changing your mindset.
 Breaking old belief systems takes work.
 It takes courage to manage risk successfully.